-Note: Tones play continuously if one of three conditions exist: Its Type is Alarm, times to play is set to 0, or length is set to 0.
+Note: A tone will play continuously if one of three conditions exist: its Type is Alarm, its Times to Play is set to zero (0) while using Line-Input as tone source, or its Length is set to zero (0).

-- If you must enter a password to complete this task, select Dial Pad and enter the 4-digit password. - 6 If prompted, enter 1 for confirmation. - 7 Select the Tone icon to end the tone.
+- 5 If you must enter a password to complete this task, select Dial Pad and enter the 4-digit password.

+- 6 If prompted, enter 1 for confirmation.

+- 7 Select the Stop icon to end the tone.

 A tone will stop playing automatically after it has reached its number of times to play.

-(See "Managing Tones" on page 317.)
+(See "Managing Tones" on page 350.)